Jtachan/coding_roadmap/CPP/Beginner/06. Input handling/README.md

 ## Stream Flags

 You might have realised that, even though a variable can be defined as an integer, nothing stops the user to give an invalid type as an input.
-For example, the following promt might be correct from the perspective of a user:
+For example, the following prompt might be correct from the perspective of a user:

 ```commandlinme
 Enter an integer between 1 and 100: